HackYourFuture-CPH/program/guidelines/ai-usage.md

 Used effectively, AI can be a great tool to support your learning journey and skill development.
 However, if you're not careful, it can hinder your progress and take away important learning opportunities.

+We strongly discourage using AI to generate coding solutions for you.
+We believe that during the early stages of learning, fundamental understanding of underlying concepts is crucial, and simply copying and pasting generated code undermines this.
+You should focus on using AI to help you learn, instead.

 ### Good use cases

 1. Looking up unfamilar technical words, concepts or error messages